 The objective of the Civic Engagement program is to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S. In turn, U.S. participants gain valuable cross-cultural insights and new perspectives on their own professions.
-The program has had over one hundred past Montana participants since 2012, all of whom have evaluated the experience as worthwhile and highly beneficial to themselves and their workplaces.
+The program has had nearly 200 past participants since 2012, who evaluated the experience as worthwhile and highly beneficial to themselves and their workplaces.

-In the 2018 program, 32 Southeast Asians and 12 Americans will travel between April 2018 and June 2019.
-Southeast Asian participants will engage in a 38-day program in the U.S. in one of two cohorts: 16 Asian Fellows will travel to the U.S. in late April through early June, and 16 Asian Fellows will travel in a second group from mid- October to mid-November.
+In 2019, 38 Southeast Asians and 13 Americans will travel between April 2019 and June 2020.
+Southeast Asian participants will engage in a 38-day program in the U.S. in one of two cohorts: 20 Asian Fellows will travel to the U.S. in late April through late May, and 18 Asian Fellows will travel in a second group from mid- October to mid-November.

-Each Southeast Asian Fellow will be matched with a U.S. participant for a Fellowship of four weeks, with Fellows connecting periodically to the Mansfield Center for specialized workshops, lectures, and field trips.
+Each Southeast Asian Fellow will be matched with a U.S. participant for a fellowship of four weeks, with Fellows connecting virtually and in-person on a weekly basis for leadership training.
 Matches will be made given shared interests, type of organization, and best opportunity for achieving program goals.
-During this period, the Southeast Asian participant will learn from the U.S. Fellowship Host, as well as share ideas from his/her home country.
-The Southeast Asian Fellow will develop an Action Plan for specific takeaways that can be implemented back home.
+During this period, the Southeast Asian participant will learn from the U.S. fellowship host, as well as share ideas from his/her home country.
+The Southeast Asian Fellow will develop an action plan for specific takeaways that can be implemented back home.

-Our foreign partners are: the Cooperation Committee for Cambodia; the Rural Development Agency (RDA) in Laos; Thai Volunteer Service; the Center for Community Empowerment in Vietnam; the LEAD Institute in Malaysia; YGOAL in the Philippines; Vertech Capital in Singapore; and Kitabisa in Indonesia.
+Our foreign partners are: the Cooperation Committee for Cambodia; the Rural Development Agency (RDA) in Laos; Thai Volunteer Service; the Center for Community Empowerment in Vietnam; the NGO Hub in Malaysia; YGOAL in the Philippines; Vertech Capital in Singapore; and Kitabisa in Indonesia.